altmp/altv-docs/articles/faq.md

 ## Will the limits of GTA:V be increased?

 Some limits have already been increased.
-If you need an increased limit for something the alt:V team hasn't thought of yet, you can create a [GitHub Issue](https://github.com/altmp/altv-issues/issues) about it, and add descriptive steps on how to reach that limit.
+If you need to increase a limit, you can do it with a rpf resource.
+A tutorial can be found [here](~/altv-docs-gta/articles/tutorials/overwrite_gameconfig.md).

 ## Does alt:V work on Linux?